 The symptoms of liver damage include:

-White of the eyes turns yellow
+- White of the eyes turn yellow

-Itching on palms and soles
+- Itching on palms and soles

-Basketball belly (a big belly that looks like there’s a basketball in the abdomen)
+- Basketball belly (a big belly that looks like there’s a basketball in the abdomen)

-Stages of Liver Damage
+Stages of Liver Failure or Damage

 Your liver doesn’t go from healthy to unhealthy overnight.
 There are different stages where it degenerates.